-Last updated on December 26, 2024
+Last updated on July 30, 2026

 Flare of Duplication | Illustration by Olivier Bernard

 There was a time, early in my MTG life, when the Force of Will I pulled from an Alliances booster was the only decent Magic card I owned.
-To this day, when I get someone with it in a Commander game, it’s everything I want from power-crept Magic.
+To this day, when I get someone with it in a Commander game, it’s everything I want from high-power Magic.
 If you’re going to make my Pillages unplayable after being the card for a minute at our LGS back in the day, well, make the moments worth the volumes of cardboard left behind.

 What Are Flare Cards in MTG?